 Despite being nutritious and healthy for humans, avocado isn’t safe food for guinea pigs.

 Apart from nutritional contents, avocado contains a toxic substance called persin, concentrated in leaves, skin, pit, bark, and a minimal amount in the avocado’s flesh.

-Although persin is not harmful to humans, this substance causes diarrhea and serious digestive issues in your guinea pigs.
+Although persin is not harmful to humans, the sensitive guinea pig’s digestive system cannot process this substance and it causes diarrhea and serious digestive issues in your guinea pigs.